SymfonyCasts/doctrine-queries/sfcasts/group-by.md

 # Using GROUP BY to Fetch & Count in 1 Query

-*One last challenge* for us.
+*One last challenge*.
 On the homepage, we have seven queries.
-That's one query for each of the six categories, and another query for the fortune cookies count.
-You can see those queries here.
-That's not really necessarily a problem, and you shouldn't worry about optimizing performance until you actually see that there's a problem.
-But let's see if we can *challenge* ourselves to turn our seven queries into *one*.
-If you think about it, we *could* query for all categories, `JOIN` over to the related fortune cookies, `GROUP BY` the category, and then `COUNT` the fortune cookies.
-That will make more sense when you see it.
+That's one to fetch all of the categories... and 6 more to get the fortune cookies count for each of those 6 categories.

+Having 7 queries is... probably not a problem... and you shouldn't worry about optimizing performance until you actually *see* that there *is* a problem.
+But let's *challenge* ourselves to turn these seven queries into *one*.

+Let's think: we *could* query for all the categories, `JOIN` over to the related fortune cookies, `GROUP BY` the category, and then `COUNT` the fortune cookies.
+If that doesn't make sense, yet no worries.
+We'll see it in action.

+## Using a Group By To Select an Object + Other Data

-Head over to `FortuneController.php`.
+Head over to `FortuneController`.
 We're on the homepage, and we're using the `findAllOrdered()` method from `$categoryRepository`.
-So we'll go look for `findAllOrdered()` and... here we go.
-You can see here that we're already selecting from `category`.
-Now we're going to select something else.
-Say `->addSelect('COUNT(fortuneCookie.id) AS fortuneCookiesTotal')`.
-We don't have this `fortuneCookie` alias yet, and I haven't joined over to that, so let's do it.
-Add `->leftJoin('category.fortuneCookies')`, and we'll alias that to `fortuneCookie`.
-The last thing we need to do for this `COUNT` to work correctly is add `->addGroupBy('category.id')`.
+Go find that method... here it is.
+We're already selecting from `category`.
+Now *also* `->addSelect('COUNT(fortuneCookie.id) AS fortuneCookiesTotal')`.
+To join and get that `fortuneCookie` alias, add `->leftJoin('category.fortuneCookies')`, then `fortuneCookie`.
+Finally, for this `COUNT` to work correctly, add `->addGroupBy('category.id')`.

 Okay, let's see what we get!
-Down here, I'll `dd($query->getResult())` so we can see the results.
+Down here, `dd($query->getResult())`.

 As a reminder, this currently returns an `array` of `Category` objects.
 If we refresh... it *is* an array, but it's now an *array of arrays* where the `0` key is a `Category` object, and then we have this extra `fortuneCookiesTotal`.
-So... it selected exactly what we wanted, but it changed the underlying structure.
+So... it selected *exactly* what we wanted!
+But... it changed the underlying structure.
 And it kind of *had* to, right?
-It needed to somehow give us the `Category` object *and* the extra column behind the scenes.
-This *is* what we want, but we can take this a step firther.
+It needed to *somehow* give us the `Category` object *and* the extra column behind the scenes.

-Over here, let's get rid of our `dd` statement.
-This is returning an `array`, so we need to remove this `@return` up here because that's wrong now.
-We *could* make this smarter, but we'll leave that for later.
-Since the structure just changed, head over to `homepage.html.twig`.
-Here, you can see that we're looping over `category in categories`.
-This is going to be one of those arrays with a `0` key on it, so let's change this to say `for categoryData in categories` and, inside here, say `set category = categoryData[0]`.
-We'll talk more about that in a second, but before we do, we'll scroll over here to the `COUNT`.
-This is where we're going across the relationship.
-We're going to change this to `categoryData.fortuneCookiesTotal`.
-If we test this now... the page works, and we have *one* query!
+Ok, remove the `dd` statement.
+This still returns an `array`... but remove the `@return` because it's no longer an array of `Category` objects.
+We could also update that to some fancier phpdoc that describes the structure.

+Next, to account for the new return, head to `homepage.html.twig`.
+We're looping over `category in categories`... which isn't quite right now - we need to account for the `0` index. change this to say `for categoryData in categories`... then inside add `set category = categoryData[0]`.
+It's ugly, but more on that in a minute.

+Scroll over here to the `length`.
+Instead of reaching across the relationship - which *would* work, but trigger extra queries - use `categoryData.fortuneCookiesTotal`.

+Let's do this!
+Refresh and... just one query!
+Woo!

+## The Ugly Data Structure

-Really, the worst part about this is that the structure changed and we're now reading the `0` key here.
-We won't do this, but a *better* solution might be to leverage a DTO object to hold this.
-For example, we might create a new class called `CategoryWithFortuneCount` with two properties - a `Category` object and the `fortuneCount`.
-In this method, that's what we would return.
-We would actually loop over `$query->getResults()` and create a `CategoryWithFortuneCount` object for each one of these.
-And *ultimately*, we'd return an array of DTO objects from that.
-The point is, we would be returning an array of objects again instead of an *array of arrays*, like we saw a moment ago.
+The *worst* part about this is that the structure of our data changed... and now we have to read this ugly `0` key here.
+I won't do it now, but a *better* solution would be to leverage a DTO object to hold this.
+For example, we might create a new class called `CategoryWithFortuneCount` with two properties - `$category` and `$fortuneCount`.
+In thie repository method, we could loop over `$query->getResults()` and create a `CategoryWithFortuneCount` object for each one.
+Ultimately, our method would return an array of `CategoryWithFortuneCount`.
+Returning an array of objects is a bit nicer than an *array of arrays*... with some random `0` index.

+## Fixing the Search Page

 Speaking of that changed structure, if we search for something... we get an error:

-`Impossible to access a key "0" on an object of class "App\Entity\Category" that does not implement ArrayAccess interface.`
+> Impossible to access a key "0" on an object of class `Category`.

-It's this line right here.
-That's because, when we search for something, we use the `search()` method and... surprise!
-The `search()` method doesn't have `->addOrderBy()`, so it's still returning an array of `Category` objects.
-To fix that, let's create a `private function` down here that can hold `addGroupBy`, and then we'll call it from both functions.
-Say `private function addGroupByCategory(QueryBuilder $qb)` and we'll return a `QueryBuilder`.
-We'll also be lazy and change this to `QueryBuilder $qb = null`.
-Then, we'll `return ($qb ?? $this->createQueryBuilder('category'))`.
+It's... this line right here.
+When we search for something, we use the `search()` method and... surprise!
+That method doesn't have the new `addSelect()` and `groupBy`: it still returns an array of `Category` objects.

+To fix that, create a `private function` down here that can hold the group by:
+`addGroupByCategory(QueryBuilder $qb)` and it ill return a `QueryBuilder`.
+Oh, and make the argument optional... then then create a new query builder if we don't have one.

-Now, we can head up here and steal some of this logic - the `->addSelect()`, `->leftJoin()`, and `->addGroupBy()` - and paste that down here.
-To keep it simple, I'll change this `addGroupByCategory()` to `addGroupByCategoryAndCountFortunes()`. *Awesome*.
-Back up here, we can simplify this as well.
-Change *this* to `addGroupByCategoryAndCountFortunes()`... and then we don't need the `->addGroupBy()`, `->leftJoin()`, or `->addSelect()` anymore.
+Ok, head up and steal some the logic - the `->addSelect()`, `->leftJoin()`, and `->addGroupBy()`.
+Paste that down here.
+Oh, and `addGroupByCategory()` isn't a great name: use `addGroupByCategoryAndCountFortunes()`.

+*Awesome*.
+Above, simply!
+Change *this* to `addGroupByCategoryAndCountFortunes()`... and then we don't need the `->addGroupBy()`, `->leftJoin()`, or `->addSelect()`.

+To make sure *that* part is working, spin over and... head back to the homepage.
-Let's try this now!
-Over on the homepage... that *still* works.
-If we go forward... this is still broken.
-But we can use that!
-Down in `search()` say `$qb = $this->addGroupByCategoryAndCountFortunes($qb)`.
+That still looks good... but if we go forward... still broken.
+Down in `search()` add `$qb = $this->addGroupByCategoryAndCountFortunes($qb)`.

 And now... *another* error:

-`'fortuneCookie' is already defined.`
+> `fortuneCookie` is already defined.

 That makes sense.
-We are joining up here *and* down here, and we don't need to do that in both places.
-Grab this... and pop it right here.
-If we check this one more time... it works! *And* we only have one query!

-All right, friends!
-We're *done*!
+We're joining our new method... and also in `addFortuneCookieJoinAndSelect()`.
+Fortunately, we don't really *need* this second call at all anymore: we were joining and selecting to solve the N+1 problem... but now we have an even *more* advanced query for this page.
+Copy our new method, delete, then paste it over the old one.

+And now... got it!
+Only 1 query!

+Yo friends, we did it!
+Woo!
 Thanks for joining me for this magical ride through all things Doctrine Query.
 This stuff is just weird, cool and fun.
 I hope you enjoyed it as much as I did.
-If you encounter some *crazy* situation we haven't thought about yet, have any questions, *or* pictures of your cat, we're always here for you down in the comments.
-Okay, friends!
-See you next time!
+If you encounter some *crazy* situation that we haven't thought about, have any questions, *or* pictures of your cat, we're always here for you down in the comments.
+Okay, see you next time!